 One scholar said, “This chapter is the most crucial theological statement in the entire Old Testament.”
 That’s a bold statement, and you might not realize it when you just read through 2 Samuel 7, but what I want to show you is that what this chapter contains has so much to teach us about what’s happened up until this point, and so much to teach us about what will happen from this point, when it comes to how God relates to His people.

 So, here’s the deal: we’re going to use 2 Samuel 7 as a home base.
 We’re going to be all over the place.
-So, get your fingers ready; if you need to, kind of get the table of contents ready, because this is not going to be passive listening tonight.
-Like, this is going to be a lot of work tonight.
+So, get your fingers ready; if you need to, kind of get the table of contents ready, because this is not going to be passive listening.
+This is going to be a lot of work.
 I think we’ll go into about 20 different other places in Scripture.
 So, get your pencil out, get ready to mark all over the place because I want to show you how this chapter fits into the whole of Scripture.

 Sound good?
 You ready?
-All right, here we go...2 Samuel 7:1.
-We’re going to read through the chapter, and then we’re going to consider how huge this is for not only understanding what’s going on in the Old Testament, understanding what’s going on in the New Testament, and as a result, what’s going on in our relationship with God in this room.
+All right, here we go.
+2 Samuel 7:1.
+We’re going to read through the chapter, and then we’re going to consider how huge this is for not only understanding what’s going on in the Old Testament, but understanding what’s going on in the New Testament, and as a result, what’s going on in our relationship with God in this room.

 2 Samuel 7:1:

 Now when the king [the king being David] lived in his house and the LORD had given him rest from all his surrounding enemies, the king said to Nathan the prophet, “See now, I dwell in a house of cedar, but the ark of God dwells in a tent.”
 And Nathan said to the king, “Go, do all that is in your heart, for the LORD is with you.”